Volunteer for Extension

 Support kids in developing essential skills for success, like problem solving, decision making and communicating.
 Volunteers work in 4-H clubs, after-school programs, community settings and camping programs.

 "4-H curriculum and training gave me the framework and tools I needed to successfully guide youth in their projects."

 AIS Detectors and Trackers include professional AIS managers as well as citizen scientist volunteers.
 Detectors learn skills to confidently recognize and report early infestations, and trackers are trained to collect data through monitoring population and water chemistry changes in coordination with AIS management and research projects.

 Extension partners with the Minnesota Aquatic Invasive Species Research Center to organize these programs statewide.

 Volunteers include local chefs, classroom assistants, shoppers and translators who help teach families how to create healthy, delicious meals on a limited budget.

-Participants increase their confidence, learn how to navigate the grocery store, make healthy choices and cook them in a way their family with want to eat.
+Participants increase their confidence, learn how to navigate the grocery store, make healthy food choices and cook food in a way their family will want to eat.